 - 1. Open the door. - 2.
-Insert one piece of wood diagonally on the bottom and place the remaining logs on top. - 3.
-The damper must be completely open until the logs turn black and catch $% \left(1\right) =\left(1\right) \left(1\right)$ fire.
+Place one log diagonally on the bottom and the other log across the top of it. - 3.
+The damper must be completely open until the logs turn black and catch fire.
 This can take about 3-5 min.
 The damper can then be closed.
-The conditions for controlling combustion vary depending on the firebox temperature, the moisture content of the wood and the draft in the - 4.
-A nominal output of 8 kW is obtained when the combustion air damper $\,$ is at 2 dots.
-2 logs with a combined weight of 2 kg can be added at the same time every 50 minutes. - 5.
-The lowest output is obtained when the combustion air damper is at $\boldsymbol{1}$ dot and 2 logs are lit.
-In this operating position, it is important that the $\,$ combustion air damper is fully open for the first 3-5 minutes so that the wood has time to burn properly before the supply of combustion air is reduced.
+The conditions for controlling combustion vary depending on the firebox temperature, the moisture content of the wood and the draft in the chimney. - 4.
+A nominal output of 6 kW is obtained when the combustion air damper is at 2 dots.
+2 logs with a combined weight of 1,4 kg can be added at the same time every 40 minutes. - 5.
+The lowest output is obtained when the combustion air damper is at 1 dot and 2 logs are lit.
+In this operating position, it is important that the combustion air damper is fully open for the first 3-5 minutes so that the wood has time to burn properly before the supply of combustion air is reduced.
 A condition for regulating the output is a thick bed of embers and high temperature in the firebox.

 When the fire has died down to embers, and no yellow flames are visible, more wood should be added.